collinsmezie/collinsmezie.github.io/README.md

-## Portfolio setup: Desktop version
+## Portfolio setup: Desktop And Mobile version

-Desktop version of Project portfolio : complete with project description, developer contact and form.
+Desktop and Mobile version of Project portfolio : complete with project description, developer contact and form.